czFIRE/C_sharp_muni/README.md

-# PV178
+# C# course
-Homeworks for PV178 - Introduction to C#
+Homeworks for a course - Introduction to C#

+Contains the homeworks and the final for this course